Network Readiness Index 2022

 Our Story

 Initially launched in 2002 with the World Economic Forum, the NRI has been redesigned in 2019 by its founders and co-editors, Soumitra Dutta and Bruno Lanvin, now under the auspices of the Portulans Institute, to reflect how technology and people need to be integrated within an effective governance structure in order to have the right impact on our economy, society and the environment.
-The 2022 NRI is the fourth edition of this renewed methodological model and it is focused on the role of 'digital natives' in shaping the process of digital transformation.
-It ranks a total of 131 economies based on their performance across 58 variables.
+The 2024 NRI is the sixth edition of this renewed methodological model and it is focused on the role of Public Private Partnerships in advancing digital readiness globally.